Procedures, Records, and Forms

 Paper Records Destruction

 Generally, paper records are destroyed by shredding.
-Departments may shred records with a departmentally-owned shredders, hire a private shredding company, or have the records shredded by WSU Waste Management.
+Departments may shred records with a departmentally-owned shredder, hire a private shredding company, or have the records shredded by WSU Waste Management.

-The Waste Management division of Facilities Operations at WSU Pullman operates a shredder and accepts confidential paper records for shredding.
-Contact Waste Management for information regarding use of the shredder and costs to departments; telephone 335-4530.
-Refer to the following website for related information:
+The Waste Management division of Facilities Services, Operations at WSU Pullman operates a shredder and accepts confidential paper records for shredding.
+Contact Waste Management for information regarding use of the shredder and costs to departments; telephone 509-335-4530.

 Private Shredding Company